Chapter Two (1785-1790): Going to Africa Via Boston

 Thornton talked about slavery with his parents, likely during a discussion of Lettsom's experience.
 He gathered that his mother would not abide having any of their slaves freed unless they were removed from the island.
 Whites blamed crimes and demoralization among the slaves on Tortola's free blacks.
 Thornton made a point of not suggesting that he wanted to free the slaves that made up his half share of the plantation.
 He did not want to distress his mother.

-There is no evidence that Thornton ever tried to learn the business.
-Thornton's older cousin Isaac Pickering did manage to support a country estate in England, but he had full ownership of six plantations.
-Thornton seemed to grasp that maintaining a personal fortune would require more plantations.
+On the other hand there was much to say about the benefits of slavery.
+Thornton's older cousin Isaac Pickering managed to support a country estate in England, but he had full ownership of six plantations.
+Thornton seemed to grasp that maintaining a personal fortune would require owning more plantations.
 What else could a Tortola dowry entail?

 He saw himself as the leader of a movement that, if successful, might soon end the slave trade, and eventually slavery itself.
 If he took free blacks to Africa, that would encourage slave owners to free their slaves.
 They could no longer justify keeping their slaves because freed blacks only joined the ranks of the burdensome poor and committed petty crimes.
 Anyone escaping slavery in Africa could find refuge in a republic of free blacks in Africa.
 Once the country prospered, it could outbid African slave traders and free the slaves it bought.12